kmingulov/MAnalyzer/README.md

 And somewhere add these lines:

-    // Creating analyzer.
+    // Creating analyzer. (dics is directory with dictionary).
     Analyzer * analyzer = analyzer_new("dics");
     // Array with results.
+(1024 is array size).
     WordInfos * wi = infos_new(1024);
     // Analyzing word.
     analyzer_get_word_info(analyzer, word, word_size, wi);